Using Decoupled Features for Photo-realistic Style Transfer: Deterministic feature decoupling: analysis and transfer

-Note that the transfer method proposed here is just an extension of the classical way we transfer the mean and variance of one image to another one: (i) we measure the mean and variance of the target; (ii) we normalize the mean (to 0), and variance (to 1) of the source, in that order; (iii) we de-normalize the variance and the mean, in that order, with the values obtained in (i).
-However, the classical procedure tells us neither why we first do subtraction and then scaling (for the normalization, and the reverse for the de-normalization), nor how to proceed with higher order moments or with totally different features.
-The decoupling (and transfer) framework proposed in~\cite{Arxiv2022} and summarized here provides consistent answers to these questions, for the case of sequentially ordered features.
+Note that this transfer method is consistent with the classical way we transfer the mean and variance of one image to another: (i) we measure the target's mean and variance, in that order; (ii) we normalize the source's mean (to 0) and variance (to 1), in that order; (iii) we de-normalize the variance and the mean of the normalized source, in that order, imposing the target values measured in (i).
+However, the classical procedure tells us neither {\em why} we apply subtraction to adjust the mean and scaling for adjusting the variance nor how to proceed with higher order moments or with other features.
+The framework proposed in~\cite{Arxiv2022} provides consistent answers to these questions, for the case of sequentially ordered global differentiable features.
+In the next two subsections, we explain how the decoupled features are computed and transferred from the target to the source images for the specific features used here for style transfer.